-- If you need to do this for multiple nodes in a single cluster, it is recommended that you do so node by node.
-That is, complete the removal and addition of a single node and verify that the service is running properly, and then remove the next node and add it back, until you finish all nodes. - If you need to do this for multiple clusters under the same account, we recommend that the operation be executed in batches.
+- If multiple nodes on a single cluster all need to be removed and added back, it is recommended that you do so node by node.
+That is, complete the removal and addition of a single node and verify that the service is normal, and then remove the next node and add it back, completing multiple nodes successively. - If you need to do this for multiple clusters under the same account, we recommend that the operation be executed in batches.
 After the operation has been completed on each cluster, verify whether the cluster status is normal.

-Step 1: evict Pods
+Step 1: drain Pods

-Before performing the removal and re-addition of a node in a cluster, you must first drain the Pods on the node to another node.
-The draining process involves deleting the Pods on the node one by one, and then creating them on another node.
-For more information, refer to Principles of Draining.
+Before performing the removal and re-addition of a node in a cluster, you must first drain the Pods on the node to be removed to have them operate on a different node.
+The draining process involves deleting the Pods on the node one by one, and then reconstruct them on another node.

+Principles of draining